jtitusj/PULearning/README.md

-# Machine Learning Pipeline
+# Positive-Unlabeled (PU) Learning

-A collection of templates for performing machine learning tasks.
+Repository for explorations on PU Learning

 ## Installing the Environment
 To install the environment, type the following in the terminal: